A64 road

-The A64 is a major road in North and West Yorkshire, England.
+The A64 is a trunk road in North and West Yorkshire, England.
 It links Leeds, York and Scarborough.
 The A64 starts as the A64(M) ring road motorway in Leeds, then towards York it becomes a high-quality dual carriageway until it is east of the city, where it becomes a single carriageway for most of its route to Scarborough.

 The road approximates a section of the old Roman road running from Chester to Bridlington, intersecting Ermine Street – the Old North Road – at York.